preact/preact-scala/README.md

 - play-json for its convenient implicit Format[T]

-It provides mappings for the most common data structures that can be pushed to com.preact and an example
+It provides mappings for the most common data structures that can be pushed to preact and an example